 Scrutinizing the double standards underlying capitalism’s post-1989 expansion, the Berliner Gazette (BG) project BLACK BOX EAST takes Germany as a starting point: a nation-state whose entrepreneurial agenda (“first we take East Germany, then we take eastern Europe and beyond”) has reached a critical limit.
-The most obvious signs of this would be the increasing precariousness and radicalization in “the new states,” as BG founding editors Magdalena Taube and Krystian Woznicki show in their introductory essay.
-Read it in English (EN) or in German (GER).
+The most obvious signs of this would be the increasing precariousness and radicalization of identitarianism in “the new states,” as BG founding editors Magdalena Taube and Krystian Woznicki show in their introductory essay.
+Read it in English (EN) or German (GER).

 Call for Registration

 The workshops will feature a selected number of guests invited by the organizers (* = to be confirmed).
 Additional participants are able to join via a call for registration.
 This open call targets researchers, activists, artists, journalists, and producers of subjugated knowledge at large.
 Register by Sept.
 1 for one of the five tracks at info(at)berlinergazette.de!
 The registration fee is 15 Euro.

 Taking different thematic approaches to tackling post-communist laboratories of globalization, the workshop titles are:

 New Cold War, The Wretched of “the East,” Post-Covid-19 States, Shouldering the West, and Politics of Liberty.
 Read the descriptions in the columns to the right and below.